 So how do you sum up the Philippines?
-An archipelago of 7,107 unique islands, home to volcanoes, tropical rainforest, paradise beaches, UNESCO World Heritage rice terraces, Spanish colonial architecture, vibrant festivals, a great music scene and some of the best diving in the world… (breathe) told you it was difficult!
+An archipelago of 7,107 unique islands, home to volcanoes, tropical rainforest, paradise beaches, UNESCO World Heritage rice terraces, Spanish colonial architecture, vibrant festivals, a great music scene and some of the best diving in the world… and that doesn’t even scratch the surface!
 Here is our guide to the top 10 things to do in the Philippines that we reckon backpackers just can’t miss!

 1. Play Robinson Crusoe…